pavermakov/outdoor-spirit/README.md

 # Outdoor Spirit
 A website for a sport equipment store.
-On of the first websites I have ever created for one of my coding class.
+One of the first websites I have ever created for one of my coding class.

 Take a look at it [here]